tom-galvin/tom-galvin.github.io/_posts/2015-02-19-coursework.md

 ## System.Windows.Forms

-WinForms is a fairly thin API around the Windows API, much like its loose predecessor, MFC.
+WinForms is a fairly thin API around the Windows API.
 This lends it absolutely no cross-platform compatibility whatsoever: Mono has only partial support for Windows Forms.
 However, one thing WinForms really excels at is rapid application development.
 If you need to get an interface for a small program done, and you need it done quickly, the drag-and-drop interface is excellent for the task.

 <div style="text-align: center">
   <img alt="The drag-and-drop interface used to visually edit Windows Forms programs in Microsoft Visual Studio." src="{{ site.base_url }}/images/coursework/winforms1.png" /><br/>